SDGforskning/sdg-strings/SDG10_query_action_WoS.md

 This target is interpreted to cover research about promoting the implementation of existing or new social and economic policy practices to reduce inequalities/achieve greater equality.

 This target focuses on policies that ensure greater equality through fiscal, wage and social protection planning.
-The redistributive impact of fiscal policy is an indicator that basically compares how the distribution of income in a population changes before and after paying taxes, social insurance payments etc. This gives policy makers a tool to plan inequality reducing fiscal policies.
+The redistributive impact of fiscal policy is an indicator that basically compares how the distribution of income in a population changes before and after paying taxes, social insurance payments etc. This gives policy makers a tool to consider the impacts of national and international fiscal policies.
+(Lustig, Mariotti & Sánchez-Páramo 2020).
+Both countries and different organizations can have social protection policies that aim to secure access to regular income and social services, especially to vulnerable groups of people.
+These can include pensions, child benefits, affordable housing and food security among other things.
+(Engström & Vegar 2021).
+Wage policies concider themes such as minimum wage, gender pay gaps, collective bargaining of wages and wage protection (ILO 2024).
+All of these policies have massive impacts on equality being realized and advanced.

 This query consists of 1 phrase.
-The basic structure is
+The basic structure is *action + laws AND action + equality/inequality*

 ```py
 TS=